 DIV 3250.
 History of Trinitarian Theology: Patristic to Postmodern.
-Traces and contextualizes the rise of "anti-Trinitarianism" as it was subsequently known as "Unitarianism" in early modern England.
+Traces and contextualizes the rise of "anti-Trinitarianism" as it was subsequently known as "unitarianism" in early modern England.
 This movement is significant for the development of cultural, philosophical, and theological shifts within the early modern period, as it experienced an upheaval and began to question more ferociously than before the questions, inter-alia: of the extent of ecclesiastical authority, of the role of patristic sources for theological formation, of the increasingly prominent place assumed by individual conscience.
-The crucial lacuna within the historiography of Trinitarian theology will also be filled as this seminar addresses the significance of the debates of this period in our understanding of the issues that emerged as of paramount significance in modernity and beyond.
-[3] Mr. Lim
+The crucial lacuna within the historiography of trinitarian theology will also be filled as this seminar addresses the significance of the debates of this period in our understanding of the issues which emerged as of paramount significance in modernity and beyond.
+[3] Mr. Lim economics, power, and religion will be addressed as students explore and analyze works by and about medieval women.
+Although the focus will be on the experiences of Christian women, a few examples of women in different cultures and faith traditions will also be explored.
+In addition, a number of influential scholarly interpretations of this topic will be introduced, which reflect the diversity of historical and theological methods and approaches, not least of all feminist critiques and insights; satisfies the gender requirement in the master of divinity degree program and counts toward the Carpenter certificate.
+[3]

 DIV 3251.
 American Religious Historiography.
 Explores the key themes and problems in the historiography of American religion.
-[3] Ms. Flake and Mr. Hudnut-Beumler
+[3] Mr. Hudnut-Beumler